 {Similar to the case in Fig.\ref{fig21}, we can plot a complete phase diagram in Fig.\ref{fig22} depending on $\hat{b}=b/M$ and $\hat{b}_{xy}=2b_{xy}/M$.
 As mentioned above, the critical value of the mass (or $b_{xy}$) can be obtained when the distance between the two Weyl nodes becomes zero, and we find that it can be described by a quarter-circle $\sqrt{\hat{b}^2+\hat{b}_{xy}^2}=1$.
 Thus the quarter-circle in Fig.\ref{fig22} represents the critical point in the system ((c) in Fig.\ref{fig6}).
 Inside and outside the circle is the gapped phase ((d) in Fig.\ref{fig6}) and the Weyl semimetal state((b) in Fig.\ref{fig6}), respectively.
 This phase diagram is much simpler than the case in Fig.\ref{fig21}, since only the Weyl semimetal survives when the mirror reflection symmetry is broken by the one-form field.}

-In summary, the competition effect between the Weyl semimetal and the topological nodal line semimetal could appear in various ways.
-However, we will not be able to observe these two states at the same time if we choose a non-zero component of the one-form field along in the $x$ (or $y$) direction.
-This is due to the limit of the original Hilbert space, and an extension of the Hilbert space might be able to solve the problem.
+However, we will not be able to observe the Weyl nodes and the nodal line at the same time if we choose a non-zero component of the one-form field along the $x$ (or $y$) direction.
+An extension of the Hilbert space might be able to solve the problem.
 This will be discussed in the next section.